dreamcat4/gitnest/introduction.markdown

  * 1 was created by running "gitnest add git@github.com:dreamcat4/railsapp-lib.git lib/"
  * 2 was created by running "gitnest add -g git@github.com:dreamcat4/geokit-gem.git --branch development"
  * 3 was created by running "gitnest add -p git@github.com:dreamcat4/geokit-rails.git"

-### Commands

-add
-remove
-update
-sync
-move
-foreach
-forall
-diff
-status
-setup

-## Update

-Jeweler gives you tasks for building and installing your gem:

-    rake build
-    rake install

-## Sync

-Jeweler tracks the version of your project.
-It assumes you will be using a version in the format `x.y.z`. `x` is the 'major' version, `y` is the 'minor' version, and `z` is the patch version.

-Initially, your project starts out at 0.0.0.
-Jeweler provides Rake tasks for bumping the version:

-    rake version:bump:major
-    rake version:bump:minor
-    rake version:bump:patch

 ## Releasing to GitHub